Skip to main content

 3. If financially capable: NRI quota in top Deemed (₹1.5Cr-₹2Cr)

-1. Primary: NRI quota (if family qualifies) — even a just-qualifying score (144 was the General 50th-percentile floor in NEET 2025) can secure top Deemed under NRI
+1. Primary: NRI quota (if family qualifies) — even a just-qualifying score (the NEET 2026 General/EWS floor is 213 marks per NTA) can secure top Deemed under NRI

 2. Secondary: Russia/Uzbekistan NMC-recognized university (₹20L-₹30L)